soveran/clac/README.md

 starting it with one of the following options (if more are provided, the last one wins; if none is provided, `-d` is implied):

-* `-b`: "both" mode: both the `.` and the `,` are accepted as the decimal separator.
+* `-b`: "both" mode: both the `.` and the `,` are accepted as decimal separators.
 No thousands separator can be used.
   In the output, the `.` is used as the decimal separator.

 * `-c`: "comma" mode: only the `,` is accepted as the decimal